 What do learners need to learn?
 Skills The approaches to take when confronted with a challenging situation.
-EC1 EC4 How to recognise signs of conflict (e.g., body language, change in EC6 productivity) in order to identify how it can be managed.
-Relevant policies to follow when managing challenges, including conflict ar nd complaints.
-14 • Ways to negotiate when there is a conflict of interest, including win-win techniques.
+EC1 EC4 How to recognise signs of conflict (e.g., body language, change in productivity) in order to identify how it can be managed.
+EC6 productivity) in order to identify flow it can be managed.
+Relevant policies to follow when managing challenges, including conflict and complaints.
+Move to pogetiste when there is a conflict of interest including win win Ways to negotiate when there is a conflict of interest, including win-win techniques. •